dboatengg/context-api-tutorial/README.md

 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`

-## Article
+## Demo & About Article

-The article associated with this repository can be found [here](https://your-blog-url.com/react-context-api-article).
+The article associated with this repository can be found [here](https://your-blog-url.com/react-context-api-article). <br>
 It covers the following topics:

 - Introudction Context API?
 - The Problem with Passing Props